This certificate prepares students for employment in manufacturing.

 There are no additional admissions requirements for this program.

 This Career Studies Certificate is designed as an entry-level training program aligned to recognized, highly transferable industry credentials.
-This two- semester program is aligned to coursework in the Electronics and Computer Technology (AAS) Program.
-Students will engage in coursework in the fields of electricity, electronics, industrial maintenance, mathematics, and mechanics in order to gather the skills necessary for attainment of the Manufacturing Technician Level 1 (Manufacturing Skills Institute) and Certified Mechatronic Systems Assistant (Siemens).
+This two- semester program is aligned to coursework in the Industrial Electronics Technology (AAS) Program.
 Job titles may include Engineering Technician, Industrial Maintenance Mechanic, and Mechatronic Systems Assistant.